 Doctor of Nursing Practice (DNP) Program

-It is expected that each student will have completed 1,000 hours of clinical practice in accordance with the American Association of Colleges of Nursing (2006) DNP Road Map Task Force Report.
-For the post-master’s student, course work in the program will provide the student with the additional clinical practice hours, building upon the practice hours that were part of the student’s master’s degree, to meet the 1,000 hour requirement.
-For the baccalaureate entry student, the 1,000 clinical practice hours will be completed within the program.
+It is expected that you will complete 1,000 hours of clinical practice in accordance with the American Association of Colleges of Nursing DNP Road Map Task Force Report.
+If you are a post-master’s student, coursework in the program will provide you with the additional clinical practice hours, building upon those that were part of your master’s degree, to meet the 1,000 hour requirement.
+If you are a post-baccalaureate entry student, the 1,000 clinical practice hours will be completed within the program.

 There is no dissertation requirement.